rafle0/serving-practice/README.md

 ## Environment

-I used a GPU container of https://ide.goorm.io/ to implement my code.
+I used a container of https://ide.goorm.io/ to run my code.
-(I think that someone can implement this code without GPU, but I didn't check it.)
 ```
 ┌───────────────────────────────────────────────┐
                                        _